Organization-54/repo-001/app_ideas.md

         * Suggest when to work on tasks and display that in calendar

 * On Demand Car Wash
-    * Contact a user who wants to wash your car
+    * Washer page
         * Ratings for car washers
         * Washers can set their own prices
+    * Contact page
+        * Chat feature?
+        * Can agree on where and how to meet
         * Mutually established meeting place